 Perfect for: families and green space.

 As well as having a hospital, International School and clubhouse for residents, it has a lovely park with eateries overlooking a lake and a small shopping centre.
-This neighbourhood is a nice place to walk around and children can happily ride their bikes.

 The population density is low and Desa provides some nice condos, houses and bungalows to choose from.
 The rental prices are also favourably less than Mont Kiara and Bukit Damansara as it’s a little further out.